mirror/dd-wrt/src/router/python/Doc/library/asyncio-eventloops.rst

 .. class:: AbstractEventLoopPolicy

+   Event loop policy.

    .. method:: get_event_loop()

       Get the event loop for the current context.

-Returns an event loop object implementing the :class:`BaseEventLoop` interface, or raises an exception in case no event loop has been set for the current context and the current policy does not specify to create one.
-It should never return ``None``.
+      Returns an event loop object implementing the :class:`AbstractEventLoop` interface.

+      Raises an exception in case no event loop has been set for the current context and the current policy does not specify to create one.
+It must never return ``None``.

    .. method:: set_event_loop(loop)

       Set the event loop for the current context to *loop*.

    .. method:: new_event_loop()

       Create and return a new event loop object according to this policy's rules.

       If there's need to set this loop as the event loop for the current context, :meth:`set_event_loop` must be called explicitly.

 Access to the global loop policy
 --------------------------------